-Cameron Library also houses Information Technology Services, Bibliographic Services, Administrative Services, Interlibrary Loans/Document Delivery, and the ONEcard Office.
+Cameron Library also houses Bibliographic and Information Technology Services, Administrative Services, Interlibrary Loans/Document Delivery, the Technology Training Centre, and the ONEcard Office.

-The John W Scott Health Sciences Library, located in the Walter C Mackenzie Health Sciences Centre, contains information resources in all formats for the health sciences, including medicine, dentistry, rehabilitation medicine, public health, nursing and pharmacy and pharmaceutical sciences.
-The collection includes a reserve collection for these subject areas and a reference collection.
-Historical material is found in the Phyllis Russell Rare Book Room.
+The John W Scott Health Sciences Library, located in the Walter C Mackenzie Health Sciences Centre, provides information resources in all formats, with particular emphasis on electronic access, for the health sciences, including medicine, dentistry, rehabilitation medicine, public health, nursing, pharmacy and pharmaceutical sciences, and the basic medical sciences.
+The print resources include both a reserve and reference collection.
+The Rawlinson Collection of historical and rare material is housed in the Phyllis Russell Rare Book Room.
+The mission of the Library is to provide access to health sciences information resources to serve scholarly and patient care needs with a strong emphasis on evidence-based materials and practice.
+Resources are not limited to the collections but embrace extensive educational and consulting services.

 The John A Weir Memorial Law Library is in the Law Centre located on 111th Street and 89th Avenue.
-The Library contains law reports, statutes, and regulations for the Canadian federal, provincial, and territorial government, the United Kingdom, other Commonwealth countries, and the United States.
-It also has periodicals, treatises and textbooks, government documents, and reference sources.
-The collection includes books, microform materials, audio and video tapes, and access to electronic databases.
+The Library contains law reports, statutes, and regulations for all Canadian jurisdictions, the United Kingdom, other Commonwealth countries, and the United States, as well as an extensive collection of journals, legal treatises and textbooks, legislative documents, and legal reference sources.
+The library has a large collection of documentaries and films on legal and human rights topics.
+The University of Alberta is also noted for the number of electronic legal resources that are licensed on a campuswide basis and available to all members of the campus community.
 The Library has extensive collections in oil and gas, health, and communications law.
-The collections are totally accessible through the online catalogue.
+All collections are accessible through the online catalogue.

-The other major library on campus is the Herbert T Coutts (Education and Physical Education) Library which occupies the three-storey east wing of the Education Building.
-This is the primary resource library for the Faculties of Education and Physical Education and Recreation.
-The Education Collection (located on the main and second floors) contains materials on the theory and practice of teaching.
-The Curriculum Collection (located in the basement) contains learning resources and classroom materials for use with students from kindergarten to the Grade 12 level.
-The Physical Education collection is housed mainly on the second floor.
+The Herbert T Coutts (Education and Physical Education) Library occupies the three-storey east wing of the Education Building.
+Through its collections and services, the library serves the research and teaching needs of the Faculties of Education and Physical Education and Recreation.
+The library houses a research level Education Collection (located on the main and second floors) containing indepth materials on the theory and practice of teaching.
+The extensive Curriculum Collection (located in the basement) contains learning resources and classroom materials for use with students from kindergarten to the Grade 12 level.
+There is a unique deposit collection from the Canadian Children's Book Centre and the books can be browsed on site.

-The business reference library, the Winspear Business Reference Library is located on them main floor of the Business Building.
-This facility houses the print reference collection, the reserve collection for business graduate courses, offers computing and study space and provides access to specialized finance, marketing, company and industry databases.
+The business reference library, the Winspear Business Reference Library is located on the main floor of the Business Building.
+This facility houses the print reference collection, the reserve collection for business graduate courses, offers computing and study space and provides access to an extensive collection of specialized finance, marketing, economics, international business and company and industry databases.
 In-depth assistance with finding business information is provided on site.
-An extensive collection of subject guides are available from the Winspear library's web page.
+A large collection of subject guides are available from the Winspear library's web page.
 These guides help individuals find company, industry, product, stock market and business information.